 Office hours are Monday through Friday 8:00 A.M. - 5:00 P.M.

-A public swimming pool, spa or public interactive water feature is a pool or spa facility located at a hotel, motel, apartment complex, home owner association, Municipal Park, country club, athletic club, child care facility, school, university or a therapeutic institution.
-The Northeast Texas Public Health District (NET Health) provides inspection and code enforcement activities for these facilities in Smith County.
+A public swimming pool, spa or public interactive water feature is a pool or spa facility located at a hotel, motel, apartment complex, home owner association, municipal park, country club, athletic club, child care facility, school, university or a therapeutic institution.
+The Northeast Texas Public Health District (NET Health) provides inspection and code enforcement activities for these facilities in NET Health jurisdiction.
 In the best interest of public health and to meet service demands, a permitting process is needed.

 The purpose of the permitting process is to protect the public from waterborne diseases, and to prevent/protect against injuries, near drowning and drowning deaths associated with the design and operation of public swimming pools and spas.
 Entrapment hazards must be eliminated to prevent the swimmer's body or hair from being sucked into or onto the drain of a pool or spa.

-In accordance with the rules found in 25 Texas Administrative Code, Chapter 265, Sections 265.181 through 265.207 implementing Texas Health and Safety Code, 341.064 regarding the regulation of public pools and spas in Smith County, the NET Health Board of Health adopted District Order 2013-1 to provide for the inspection and permitting of public swimming pools, spas, and public interactive water features (PIWF) in Smith County.
+In accordance with the rules found in 25 Texas Administrative Code, Chapter 265, Sections 265.181 through 265.207 implementing Texas Health and Safety Code, 341.064 regarding the regulation of public pools and spas in NET Health jurisdiction.
+The NET Health Board of Health adopted District Order 2024-1 to provide for the inspection and permitting of public swimming pools, spas, and public interactive water features (PIWF) in NET Health jurisdiction.
 The permitting authority was effective April 1, 2009.

 Public Swimming Pools, Spas, And PIWF in Smith County existing prior to April 1, 2009